Glenrothes: Industrial history

-The closure of the Rothes Colliery almost halted the further development of Glenrothes, but soon afterwards, central government changed the town's role by appointing it as an economic focal point for Central Scotland as part of a Regional Plan for economic growth and development.
+The closure of the Rothes Colliery almost halted the further development of Glenrothes.
+Soon afterwards however, central government modified the town's role by appointing it as an economic focal point for economic growth and development, one of several across Central Scotland to be developed as part of a Regional Plan.
 The Glenrothes Development Corporation were able to use this status to attract a plethora of light industries and modern electronics factories to the town.
 The first big overseas electronic investor was Beckmans Instruments in 1959, followed by Hughes Industries in the early 1960s.
 A number of other important companies followed, establishing Glenrothes as a major industrial hub in Scotland's Silicon Glen.
 In the mid-1970s, the town also replaced Cupar as the HQ of Fife Regional Council, making it the administrative centre of Fife.

 Major industrial estates were developed to the south of Glenrothes, largely because it was near the proposed East Fife Regional Road (A92) which was developed in 1989, giving dual carriageway access to the main central Scotland road network.
 The rapid growth experienced in Silicon Glen peaked in the 1990s with Canon developing their first UK manufacturing plant at Westwood Park in Glenrothes in 1992.
 ADC Telecommunications, a major American electronics company, established a base at Bankhead in early 2000 with the promise of a substantial number of jobs.
 Around the start of the 21st century, a decline in major electronics manufacturing in Scotland affected the town's economy, and thus the industrial base of the town was forced to diversify for the second time in its short history.
 By 2004 both ADC and Canon had closed their Glenrothes operations, with much of the promised jobs growth failing to materialise.
 This was largely due to the electronics industrial sector in Glenrothes and most of central Scotland being dependent upon an inward investment strategy that led to almost 43% of employment in foreign-owned plants which were susceptible to changes in global economic markets.